a-da/custolint/README.rst

 Instead, you just enable a tiny 1% of the checks, which is very disappointing for a decent developer.

-*You could enable those 100% check just for your your changes with "custolint"*.
+*You could enable those 100% check just for your changes with "custolint"*.

 Idea
 ----